jiaojiaowujj/jiaojiaowujj.github.io/_pages/about.md

   - /about.html
 ---

 I'm a Ph.D. student at Xidian University.
 My research focuses on searchable encryption and secure multi-party computation.
-I develop privacy-enhancing techniques to solve data security and integrity problems for databases and cloud storage. 好的
+I develop privacy-enhancing techniques to solve data security and integrity problems for databases and cloud storage.

 🔥 News
 ======